dioKaratzas/android-inapp-update/README.md

         updateManager = UpdateManager.Builder(this, REQ_CODE_VERSION_UPDATE)
                 .setResumeUpdates(true) // Resume the update, if the update was stalled.
 Default is true .setMode(UpdateMode.FLEXIBLE)
-                //default is true.
+                // default is true.
 If is set to false you,
                 // have to manage the user confirmation when
                 // you detect the InstallStatus.DOWNLOADED status,
                 .setUseDefaultSnackbar(false)